ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 HTTP status codes ({{Section 15 of HTTP}}) cannot always convey enough information about errors to be helpful.
 While humans using Web browsers can often understand an HTML {{HTML5}} response body, non-human consumers of HTTP APIs have difficulty doing so.

-To address that shortcoming, this specification defines simple JSON {{RFC8259}} and XML {{XML}} document formats and a HTTP field to describe the specifics of problem(s) encountered -- "problem details".
+To address that shortcoming, this specification defines simple JSON {{JSON}} and XML {{XML}} document formats and a HTTP field to describe the specifics of problem(s) encountered -- "problem details".

 For example, consider a response indicating that the client's account doesn't have enough credit.
 The API's designer might decide to use the 403 Forbidden status code to inform HTTP-generic software (such as client libraries, caches, and proxies) of the response's general semantics.
 API-specific problem details (such as the why the server refused the request and the applicable account balance) can be carried in the response content, so that the client can act upon them appropriately (for example, triggering a transfer of more credit into the account).

-This specification identifies the specific "problem type" (e.g., "out of credit") with a URI {{RFC3986}}.
+This specification identifies the specific "problem type" (e.g., "out of credit") with a URI {{URI}}.
 HTTP APIs can use URIs under their control to identify problems specific to them, or can reuse existing ones to facilitate interoperability and leverage common semantics (see {{registry}}).

 Problem details can contain other information, such as a URI identifying the problem's specific occurrence (effectively giving an identifier to the concept "The time Joe didn't have enough credit last Thursday"), which can be useful for support or forensic purposes.

-The data model for problem details is a JSON {{RFC8259}} object; when serialized as a JSON document, it uses the "application/problem+json" media type. {{xml-syntax}} defines an equivalent XML format, which uses the "application/problem+xml" media type.
+The data model for problem details is a JSON {{JSON}} object; when serialized as a JSON document, it uses the "application/problem+json" media type. {{xml-syntax}} defines an equivalent XML format, which uses the "application/problem+xml" media type.

 Note that problem details are (naturally) not the only way to convey the details of a problem in HTTP.
 If the response is still a representation of a resource, for example, it's often preferable to describe the relevant details in that application's format.
 Likewise, defined HTTP status codes cover many situations with no need to convey extra detail.